Poland 11 min

 As an independent contractor, you’re responsible for filing and paying your own taxes.

 The good news is that, as a sole proprietor, you pay personal income tax on your business profits (using your personal tax number).
-This means that you do not have to fill out a separate tax return, or pay additional corporate taxes.
+This means that you do not have to fill out a separate tax return or pay additional corporate taxes.

 Poland has two income tax rates of 12% and 32%, depending on your income.
 However, as previously mentioned, you can choose your own tax regime as a sole proprietor.
 There are three forms of taxation for business activity:

-• A flat tax rate of 19%
+A flat rate of 19%

-• A lump sum tax on your registered revenue (this option is only available for some business activities)
+A lump-sum tax on your registered revenue (this option is only available for some business activities)

 You must also make social insurance contributions, which are paid in a lump sum — regardless of your income.
-These contributions are calculated based on average salary figures in Poland, so can be difficult to predict.
+These social security contributions are calculated based on average salary figures in Poland, so they can be difficult to predict.
 However, as a new business, you do not have to make these contributions for the first six months, and you will pay a significantly reduced amount for the following 18 months.

 As in most countries, you can claim tax deductions for multiple business expenses, such as travel costs, utilities, and insurance premiums.